Meghan in Carolina Herrera for Sentebale Polo Cup Charity Event

 The match was a success from a fundraising perspective, below you see Sentebale’s tweet noting the £1million+ total that was raised through today’s event.

-Now for our look at what Meghan wore for the match, starting with her Carolina Herrera dress.
+Now for our look at what Meghan wore for the match, starting with her Carolina Herrera V-Neck Faux Wrap Midi dress.

 The fabric is denim, done in 98% cotton/2% poly.
-The frock features faux wrap styling with cap sleeves, a vee neck, front pockets, hidden back zipper, self belt and a full midi-length skirt.
+The faux-wrap styling frock features cap sleeves, surplice neckline, a hidden back zipper, wide-belt and a pleated midi-length skirt with front pockets.

 A closer look at the pocket and belt details.
 We show the dress at Moda Operandi ($2190) where it was available for pre-ordering.

 Some thoughts on the dress from The Telegraph’s Emily Cronin:

 With polo matches now high on Meghan’s agenda, she’s mastered a casually elegant mix which works.